jenkinsci/overops-query-plugin/README.md

 #### Baseline Time Window  (d - day, h - hour, m - minute)

 The time window against which events in the active window are compared to test for regressions.
-For using the Increaing Error Gate, a baseline time window is required
+For using the Increasing Error Gate, a baseline time window is required

 * **Example:** 14d would be a two week baseline time window.